mdobson/SHMKit/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+SHMKit was written to have minimal dependencies, and access core iOS APIs from the start.

 ## Installation